(Updated May 2019)

 Whether in writing or by telephone, there is no need to give detailed or deeply apologetic reasons for declining an offer.
 It is sufficient to state simply, and very politely, that you really appreciate the firm’s interest in you, and that the decision was a difficult one, but that you have decided that another firm would be a better option for you.
 You need not volunteer the name of the place you will be working, but you may if you wish, and sometimes firms do inquire.
 This is usually out of simple curiosity (firms are interested, for their recruiting efforts, in where students who decline their offers end up); the usual reaction is to wish you well there.

-NALP has established a set of guidelines governing the timing of offers and acceptances.
-These guidelines have been revised several times in recent years to reflect changes in the job market, and have held up well despite the challenges associated with those changes.
-Most recently, the rules have given firms the option of imposing an affirmative obligation on students to reaffirm offers (i.e., if you have not already accepted or declined the offer, you need to let the firm know that you are still actively considering the offer) within 14 days of receiving them.
+Berkeley Law has established a set of guidelines governing the timing of offers and acceptances, which are similar to those in place at many other schools.
+Employers, as a condition of participating in OCI, are required to assent to them.
+Among other provisions, the rules give firms the option of imposing an affirmative obligation on students to reaffirm offers (i.e., if you have not already accepted or declined the offer, you need to let the firm know that you are still actively considering the offer) within 14 days of receiving them.
 This is meant to encourage communication between employers and students and to discourage students from “sitting on offers.”
 (This is not a good idea in any event, because by silently holding on to your offer(s) for a long period of time, you risk appearing “entitled” or “out of touch” with current economic conditions.)
 Barring exceptional circumstances, therefore, our advice is that you should accept or decline an offer within two to three weeks of the date it was extended.

 We encourage you to consult a CDO Attorney-Counselor with any questions about responding to an offer.
 You should definitely contact us as soon as you receive a second offer so we can assist you in deciding between them.